Australia’s migration program for the current new financial year 2020-2021 is driven by the need to assist Australia’s economic recovery.

-In order to qualify for general skill migration or employed sponsor stream to Australia, you must nominate an occupation from one of these lists and can meet the other relevant requirements of the visa.
+You must nominate an occupation from one of these lists and show that you can meet all relevant criteria for the grant of the visa.

-Each state government/territory creates their own list eligible for state nomination under state nominated visa stream, i.e. subclass 190 and subclass 489 visa applications.
+Each state government/territory creates its own list eligible for state nomination under state nominated visa stream, i.e. subclass 190 and subclass 491 visa applications.

 |Subclasses||Number of eligible occupations|